 Statement 2 is true.
 Statement 2 deals with the flip side of this issue.
 Individual risk rating is useful if the risk's experience gives us information about that risk's loss propensities.
 Suppose that the within variance is zero; i.e., the losses don't change from year to year.
 If last year the loss costs were \$100,000, they are \$100,000 this year as well (adjusted for exposure changes and loss cost trend).
 As the within variance goes to zero, the credibility goes to 100%.
 If the within variance is high, the loss history doesn't tell us much about expected losses.
 As the within variance increases, the credibility decreases.
-Small insureds have high within variance, so their credibility is high.
-The within variance is $\delta^2 + \zeta^2$.
+Small insureds have high within variance, so their credibility is low.
+Large insureds have low within variance, so their credibility is high.
+The within variance is $\delta^2 + \zeta^2$ .